 It is hard to say exactly when the heartbreak started, because to say it was The Call is a lie.
 The enemy of our souls had a mark on our son and he was using it to wield an inordinate amount of power in Asher’s life.
-But we also believe that Asher came to a real understanding of Jesus Christ as his personal Lord and Savior at a young age.
+But we also believe that Asher came to a genuine understanding of Jesus Christ as his personal Lord and Savior at a young age.
 This reality caused a very real battle to rage inside his small body for years.
 Towards the end of his time at home, his father and I were at our wits’ end trying to understand how to care for him.
 He was defiant, belligerent, disrespectful, emotionally cruel, and almost constantly angry.
 But then he had moments of such intense sanity and insight that the despair lifted, and we believed we were making progress.

 But never on big occasions.
 On those days, Asher always acted in a way to ruin something for someone.
 Christmas tree hunting was no exception, and that Facebook picture was like a cold cup of water thrown into my face, because I suddenly remembered taking all those pictures and the child that was giving us trouble was 2-year old Olivia.
 Not Asher.
 It was so natural that day to recognize the childishness of Olivia.
 She refused to follow directions.
 She laid herself on the dirt ground and didn’t get up out of exhaustion from missing her nap.
 She whined about being hungry, needing to go potty, wanting a drink, and we eventually velcroed a tether (ok, call it what it is – a leash!) to her to stop her from running off – again.
 She was a terror that day.
 Not Asher.

 In contrast, our oldest son was a bundle of energetic joy.
 He helped daddy pick the tree.
 He helped haul the saw.
 He helped carry the prize back to the van.
 He smiled and entertained Nathan while I managed Olivia.
 He was cheerful, tender, and fun.
-He was a sweet and very ordinary 6 year old little boy.
+He was a sweet and very ordinary 6-year-old little boy.
 I remember him wearing his too-big-for-him-but-that-wasn’t-going-to-stop-him-from-wearing-them fatigues that his “big brother” Ryan had given him.
 He idolized Ryan and those fatigues were everything to his little heart.
 He looks so happy, and so small, in that picture.

 I hate looking at these pictures that Facebook throws into my face.
 But even more, I hate the idea of forgetting that Asher was once a pleasure to be around.
 I hate losing the tenderness I feel for that hurting and broken little boy, because right now his calloused, hardened heart makes me sick.
 I have to believe there is something else under the bravado and fronting that comes so easily to him.